programminghistorian/ph-submissions/en/drafts/originals/analyzing-multilingual-text-nltk-spacy-stanza.md

 ### Tokenization

 Now that the libraries are imported, let's perform sentence tokenization on the text.
-Tokenization is simply splitting a text into smaller units, such as sentences or words, and allows us to break the text down to work with it and analyze it more effectively.
+Tokenization is simply splitting a text into smaller units, such as sentences or words, and allows you to break the text down to work with it and analyze it more effectively.
 In this tutorial, we'll begin by tokenizing using NLTK, then detect each sentence's language.

 There are different sentence tokenizers included in the NLTK package.
 NLTK recommends using the PunktSentenceTokenizer for a language specified by the user (see the following for more information: https://www.nltk.org/api/nltk.tokenize.html), but if working with multilingual text this may not be the best approach.
 If you have a piece of text containing multiple languages, as we do for this example, you will be applying a tokenization model trained to work with one language to all of the languages in your text (if we selected French, for instance, the model's methods for tokenizing French text would be applied to the other languages in our text, for which it may be less effective).
 These language-specific models take into account cases particular to their respective languages--such as peculiarities in word or sentence boundaries common in those languages--rather than merely splitting by punctuation.

+#### Tokenization with NLTK

 For the purposes of this tutorial, we will use the sent_tokenize method built into NLTK without specifying a language, which will allow us to apply a basic tokenization algorithm that will work with both the Russian and French sentences in our example.
 For more advanced uses in which accuracy over a large body of text is important, it is preferable to apply the appropriate language models as appropriate.

 ```python
 # first, let's install the 'punkt' resources required to use the tokenizer